 Ten Things Physicians and Patients Should Question.

-As part of its ongoing efforts to ensure safe, effective and appropriate use of medical imaging, the American College of Radiology (ACR) identified a list of five imaging exams whose necessity should be discussed before being ordered.
+As part of its ongoing efforts to ensure safe, effective and appropriate use of medical imaging, the American College of Radiology (ACR) identified a list of ten imaging exams whose necessity should be discussed before being ordered.
 The list, created as part of the Choosing Wisely® campaign, initiated by the American Board of Internal Medicine (ABIM) Foundation, provides evidence-based recommendations to support physicians working with patients to make wise choices about medical imaging care.

 ACR recommendations address the following:

 - Imaging for uncomplicated headache absent specific risk factors for structural disease or injury